-A social for all neuroscientists deeply in love with all aspects oscillatory about brain function.
-Neural oscillations have been ubiquitous at SfN for many years.
+This social will bring together neuroscientists deeply in love with all aspects oscillatory about brain function.
+Neural oscillations have been ubiquitous at SfN’s annual meeting for many years.
 However, more light-hearted, out-of-the-box exchange over what may or may not unite the diverse fields that study oscillatory changes in excitability, from membrane potentials to behavioral corollaries, has been missing.
 Join us in meeting, greeting, and quizzing random people who love neural phase just as much as you do.

 Behavioral Neuroendocrinology Social

-This is a very successful social that brings together members of the Society for Neuroscience with a focus on the neuroendocrine regulation of behavior.
-Research in this area covers a broad range of topics from development, neural networks, systems, and clinical neuroscience and attracts a diverse set of attendees including students and senior researchers.
-This is the only opportunity for this group to convene at the SfN meeting.
-It is also the occasion to announce several awards.
+This long-standing social attracts SfN members with interest in the endocrine regulation of brain and behavior.
+This research covers a broad range of topics including development; sex-differences; neural networks and systems; neuroplasticity; and clinical neuroscience.
+It appeals to a diverse set of attendees including students, postdoctoral fellows, senior researchers and clinicians.
+This is not only an opportunity for this group to convene at the SfN meeting, but also the occasion to announce several awards in behavioral neuroendocrinology.

 Ingestive Behavior Social

 After a stimulating day of presentations, come and socialize with your colleagues and meet new people interested in the areas of neuroscience related to the control of eating and drinking.
 Whether you are an established investigator, student or postdoc, if you are interested in the science of ingestive behavior and related areas of neuroscience, then you should join us.
 Plan to attend, mix, mingle and take the opportunity to establish new connections and collaborations while relaxing at the Ingestive Behavior Social.